AXVIAM/quantum_information_geometry/README.md

 **Author:** Christopher Patrick Booth Smolen
 **Affiliation:** AXVIAM PBC
-**License:** MIT License
+**License:** Apache 2.0
 **Repository:** [https://github.com/axviam/quantum-information-geometry](https://github.com/axviam/quantum-information-geometry)

 ---

 ## 🧠 Overview

-This repository implements the full working model of **Quantum Information Geometry** — also known as **QIR** — a framework that extends General Relativity by introducing a foundational mechanism of curvature based on structural memory and information flow.

-Where GR tells us **how** mass curves spacetime,
-QIR explains **why** mass generates curvature in the first place.

-> QIR proposes that curvature arises not from mass alone,
-> but from the system’s **memory of transformation**, quantified by the coherence field \( I \).
+General Relativity describes how mass curves spacetime — but fails to explain certain gravitational phenomena without invoking dark matter or energy.
+QIR offers a testable alternative: curvature emerges from the coherence of a system’s structural memory, derived from first principles.

+This repository presents the full implementation of **Quantum Information Geometry (QIR)** — a model that explains spacetime curvature as the result of a system’s memory of transformation (its internal structural coherence), rather than mass alone.
+In regions where General Relativity cannot match observation using visible matter, QIR uses measurable information coherence to predict curvature from the system’s formation history.

 ---